 History and profile of the Research Unit

-Founded in 2006, the East Asian Civilizations Research Centre (CRCAO) is a Joint Research Unit of the CNRS (UMR 8155), under the supervisory authority of the École Pratique des Hautes Études (EPHE), the Collège de France, and the Université de Paris (formerly Paris Diderot University).
+Founded in 2006, the East Asian Civilizations Research Centre (CRCAO) is a Joint Research Unit of the CNRS (UMR 8155), under the supervisory authority of the École Pratique des Hautes Études (EPHE), the Collège de France, and the Université Paris Cité.

 Formerly named “Research Centre on Chinese, Japanese and Tibetan Civilizations”, the Research Unit changed its title to “East Asian Civilizations Research Centre” in order to emphasize its intention to integrate all Asia within its field of research and to develop transnational, translingual, and transcultural research questions.

 CRCAO’s research activities cover all the countries of East Asia, and are structured into three teams according to region:

 - Chinese Civilization Research Team

 - Tibet, Bhutan and Tibetan Culture Area Team (TBACT)

 Research on each of these areas is at the heart of its activities.

 The CRCAO is placed under the aegis of four institutions:

 - The French National Centre for Scientific Research (CNRS)